pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 1. Change the name of the policy pack to `compliance-ready-policies-your-name`.
 1. Change the generated selector so that all issues pertaining to the `ec2` are `mandatory`.
-1. Add an additional selector that brings in all `pcidss` rules for the `s3` service as `advisory`.
+1. Add a selector that brings in all `pcidss` rules for the `s3` service as `advisory`.
 1. Run the policy pack:

     ```bash
     pulumi preview --policy-pack ../compliance-ready-policies
     ```

-    You should see advisory warnings on your S3 bucket for a lack of cross-region replication and encryption, and an error on your EC2 instance for having a public IP address.
+    You should see advisory warnings on your S3 bucket for lack of cross-region replication and encryption and an error on your EC2 instance for having a public IP address.
 1. Remediate the issues and re-run the policy pack.
-1. You can run both set the compliance ready policies and the policy pack you created earlier by specifying the `--policy-pack` flag twice:
+1. You can run both sets, the compliance-ready policies and the policy pack you created earlier, by specifying the `--policy-pack` flag twice:

     ```bash
     pulumi preview --policy-pack ../my-company-policies --policy-pack ../compliance-ready-policies